 Transfer of data outside the European Economic Area

-Providing our services, we use services offered by Google, and therefore your personal data may be transferred outside the European Economic Area, i.e. to Google LLC in Delaware with its seat on Amphitheater Parkway No. 1600, Mountain View, California 94043, USA, as well as to entities directly or indirectly controlling Google LLC, controlled by Google LLC or under joint control with Google LLC and to their subcontractors.
-Due to the lack of a decision by the European Commission on the determination of an adequate level of personal data protection in relation to the United States, in order to adequately secure personal data, we used standard contractual clauses adopted by the European Commission, referred to in Article 46 section 2 GDPR.
-As part of standard contractual clauses, basic data security guarantees have been applied, such as: the obligation to process data in accordance with the instructions of the exporter and the clauses, the obligation to suspend the transfer of data, providing technical and organizational security measures, the obligation to notify about requests for disclosure of personal data, the obligation to notify about accidental or unauthorized access, obligation to provide facilities for audit.
-The full text of the contract containing standard contractual clauses, the scope of data processing and the level of data protection provided by Google is available at: https://cloud.google.com/terms/eu-model-contract-clause.
-For more information on standard contractual clauses, the scope of data processing and the level of data protection, please visit https://cloud.google.com/blog/products/identity-security/google-clouds-commitment-to-eu-international-data- transfers-and-the-cjeu-ruling.
+Data in the NapoleonCat application are processed in the European Economic Area.
+In the course of providing our services, we use third-party services and therefore your personal data may be transferred outside the European Economic Area.
+In the absence of a decision by the European Commission on the determination of an adequate level of personal data protection with respect to the United States, in order to adequately safeguard personal data, we use the standard contractual clauses adopted by the European Commission referred to in Article 46(2) of the GDPR in our relationship with the aforementioned entities, and we have assessed the planned transfer of personal data to ensure compliance with the law.
+The standard contractual clauses apply basic data safeguards, such as the obligation to process data in accordance with the transferor’s instructions and clauses, the obligation to suspend the transfer of data, the provision of technical and organizational security measures, the obligation to notify requests for disclosure of personal data, the obligation to notify accidental or unauthorized access, and the obligation to provide inspection facilities.

 You have the right to obtain a copy of your personal data transferred to a third country at any time.